-Private yoga lessons can be a great way to deepen your practice or to learn ways to tailor a practice to suit your needs.
+I also teach private yoga lessons in homes and offices.
+Private yoga lessons can be a great way to deepen your practice, to work on a specific physical goal, to make progress toward a yoga pose, or to learn ways to tailor a practice to suit your needs.
 Ready to schedule a session or just want it learn more?
-Send me an email at firstname.lastname@example.org and let’s set up a time to talk!
+Contact me and let’s set up a time to talk!

 Before our first session, I’ll ask you a few questions about your goals and any physical issues you would like to address.
 This will allow me to plan for our session and to tailor it according to your needs.
 Typical sessions begin with a few slow, grounding movements and then move to a heat-building flow.
 Depending on your needs, we usually end with stretches designed to release the hamstrings, hips, shoulders, or back.
 Finally, we settle into savasana, a pose of deep rest.

 What should I wear?
 Should I bring anything?

 Wear clothing that allows you to move comfortably.
 Cotton or sweat-wicking synthetics with stretchy waist bands tend to work well for most people.
 You will be barefoot during our session, so shoes and socks are not necessities.
 Bring a yoga mat and any additional props you prefer.
 I will provide two blocks, a bolster, and a strap for your use.

 Staying hydrated will help ease stretching and muscle recovery, and will help reduce the likelihood of cramping and light-headedness.
 Most people need a daily intake between .5 and 1 oz of water for every pound they weigh.
 For example, a person who weighs 300 lbs would need to drink between 150 and 300 ounces of water daily.
 Try to make a conscious effort to drink water throughout the day — I almost always carry a water bottle to remind myself to hydrate!